commercial-emacs/commercial-emacs/README.md

 src/emacs
 ```

-The `make` logic remains broken in the sense that frequently
+The `make` logic remains broken in the sense that frequently,
 incompatible artifacts from a previous build do not get rebuilt.
 Preceding the above with,